Learn why Dr. Sinatra believes more cardiologists should be telling their patients about the heart and general health benefits of omega-3.

-A few years back, I read a New York Times article about how most cardiologists fail to recommend omega-3 fatty acids to their patients.
+A few years back, I read a New York Times article about how most cardiologists fail to explain omega-3 benefits to their patients.
 The gist of the article was how in Europe fish oil is a heart health mainstay, but not in America.
 In fact, many U.S. doctors flat out ignore the many omega-3 benefits.

 I’ve been recommending omega-3s for nearly 20 years.
 It is one nutrient I regard as absolutely essential for heart health and overall health in general.
-That’s because the omega-3 benefits—including DHA and EPA—do so many great things in the body.
+That’s because the omega-3 benefits—including DHA and EPA—contribute to health all over the body.

 Here are Some of the Many Omega-3 Benefits